We take a look at the ten most popular Irish Celtic symbols and their meanings.

 It is said that the Carolingian Cross represents unity, balance, and the eternity of God.

 9. Claddagh ring – love, loyalty, and friendship

-This is less of an ancient Celtic symbol and more of an Irish contemporary tradition, and yet it is wholly connected with Ireland.
+As far as ancient Gaelic symbols go, this is more of an Irish contemporary tradition, and yet it is wholly connected with Ireland.
 The Claddagh ring first spawned from Galway and it is intended to be given to a loved one.